 Column 1 – Metrics

 The first column on the Website Checklist is Metrics, which are a great way to identify how well your site is operating.
-The owner of Guns Plus had selected a complex paid theme titled Avada and had placed a large amount of high-res images on it, leading to a large page size and a load time of 7.5 seconds – according to Enable’s scan.
+The owner of Guns Plus had selected a complex paid theme titled Avada and had placed a large amount of high-resolution images on it This combination resulted in a large page size and a load time of 7.5 seconds – according to Enable’s scan.
 [Update 12/2019: Looks like Enable’s free scan has been taken down.
 Some other free options includes sites like Pingdom, GTmetrix or Google PageSpeed]

 There is little to no metadata on the site, which would impact how optimized the site is for search engines – also known as SEO.